KaiTheRedNinja/Jumbleum/Notes.docc/SATs/SAT English.md

 ## Vocabulary

-Vocabulary questions are usually the hardest, as they require you to know the meaning of a word in a specific context.
+Fill-the-blank questions are usually the hardest, as they require you to know the meaning of a word in a specific context.

 These types of questions usually fall under one of these categories:
 - Contrasting with other specific terms.
 These fit into sentences like "A tends to be X, wheras B tends to be BLANK" or vice versa.
 The word